11 UARS Statistics You Should Remember –

 What is the ratio in terms of UARS prevalence between men and women?

-UARS affect men and women equally with 1:1 ratio.
+UARS affects men and women equally with a 1:1 ratio.

 Is weight a risk factor for UARS?